tudelft3d/val3dity/README.md

 To get a detailed report ([how to interpret the report?](https://val3dity.readthedocs.io/develop/usage/#how-to-interpret-the-report)):

     val3dity ./data/cityjson/cube.json --report myreport.json

+If CityJSON is used as input, you can embed the results of the validation directly in a CityJSON file using the [val3dity Extension](https://github.com/cityjson/extensions):

+    val3dity ./data/cityjson/cube.city.json --report_in_cityjson cube_w_report.city.json

 Finally, to see all the options possible: